JosephNdegwa/Insta/README.md

 Joseph Ndegwa

 ## Setup and installation
-Navigate to `https://insta9.herokuapp.com/` and serve on the web
+Navigate to `https://insta9.herokuapp.com/` and serve on the web.

 ## Technologies
 * Python